|logic||category theory||type theory|

 we have a term in context.

 While this may seem to be a very basic form of (hypothetical/generic) judgement only, in systems such as dependent type theory or homotopy type theory, all of logic and a good bit more is all based on just this.

-Foundational discussion of the notion of judgement is in
+Foundational discussion of the notion of judgement in formal logic is in

 More on this is in in sections 2 and 3 of